the benefits are measurable

 Over the past two years two independent, reasonably comprehensive studies have shown that there is a good correlation between good ERM-practice and a company’s valuation – in other words: it pays to do ERM !

-Study No.1 says […our results suggest that ﬁrms that have reached mature levels of ERM are exhibiting a higher ﬁrm value ….] and study No. 2 comes to a similar conclusion stating that […results confirm a significant positive impact of ERM on shareholder value…].
+… our results suggest that firms that have reached mature levels of ERM are exhibiting higher firm value …Gatzert and Martin